 One final note.
 We now have 3 Satellite Exhibits - Wilson Creek Visitor Center, South Mountain State Park and Caldwell County Heritage Museum.
 Each of these exhibits replicate and share a small element of the museum in a public place where the visibility of fly fishing can "lure" folks to come to Bryson City and see the full museum.
 More of these are planned soon.

-We need two more tanks sponsored, so we are offering joint sponsorships as a collective of donors.
+We have only one $5,000 and one $3,000 tank sponsorship remaining to fully fund the aquariums.
+We are offering joint sponsorships as a collective of donors.
 A tank sponsorship is $5,000, however we will recognize Platinum ($1000), Gold ($500), Silver ($250) and Bronze ($100) levels of sponsorship first-come, first-served grouped to a tank.
+One tank will be collectively sponsored by businesses and individuals ($1000 - Platinum, $500 - Gold, $250 - Silver, $100 - Bronze) and dedicated to the "giving back" non-profits - Casting Carolinas, Casting for Hope, Project Healing Waters, etc. We can always use more collective sponsors.
 Please consider a donation to bring this project to completion.
 Donation Form

 Southern Trout Online Magazine (courtesy of Don Kirk) is running a GoFundMe.com operation to raise monies as a sponsor of the Mountain Stream.